 Also located in Sherwood Forest is the annual Robin Hood Festival, a seven day celebration of the outlaw and his time.
 The 30th Annual Robin Hood Festival takes place from 4 to 10 August 2014, and is a great place to be entertained, try activities and meet characters from the legends.

 Where to stay

-Discover Robin Hood’s Nottingham after a great night’s sleep in the Park Inn, Nottingham.
+Discover Robin Hood’s Nottingham after a great night’s sleep in the Park Inn by Radisson Nottingham.
 The Park Inn Hotel in Nottingham is close to the city centre and offers guests complimentary parking facilities on site.
 Make use of our contemporary facilities like our spa and steam room, and discuss your favourite stories about Robin Hood as you enjoy a meal in our restaurant.